CSC207-UofT/course-project-ask-the-magic-conch-shell/README.md

 - In order to see our phase 1 Design document and updated specification, please visit [phase1](phase1).

-- In order to use the methods in the MongoDBGateway Package in [src](src), please add all .jar file in it as Library.
+- In order to use the methods in the com.application.MongoDBGateway Package in [src](src), please add all .jar file in it as Library.

 - note: src/main/java/com is the auto-generated spring boot main that we plan to implement in the next phase.